25 Travel Safety Tips (Digital Online Security and Offline Security)

 #2.
 Don’t use public Wi-Fi

 We, the team from Heimdal Security, keep insisting on the dangers of public Wi-Fi.
 Few things are more insecure than a public Wi-Fi network, such as the ones from hotels and cafes.
-Unfortunately, despite the rise in ransomware attacks on entire business chains or institutions, there are still plenty of hotels who don’t secure their systems properly (with anti-virus plus proactive security measures).
+Unfortunately, despite the rise in ransomware attacks on entire business chains or institutions, there are still plenty of hotels that don’t secure their systems properly (with anti-virus plus proactive security measures).
 Until that happens, it’s best if you just refrain from any public Wi-Fi.

 #3.
 Make sure you log out from everywhere